Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 The first deck of the accommodation superstructure.
 Just like most Greek-built open-type double-ended ferries, it has an indoor area that includes most of the ship's seats.
 The outdoor area also has some elevated wooden chairs and tables, which consist of a group of four seats located around one larger table.

 The middle deck of the accommodation superstructure, which has a wider outdoor area and the crew's cabins.
-But there was also a notable and innovative feature: that of multiple trees, bushes, plants and flowers decorating the entire outdoor area.
+But there was also a notable and innovative feature, namely that of multiple trees, bushes, plants and flowers decorating the entire outdoor area.
 Moreover, the wooden benches are said to have been made in the Agion Oros area.

 Another view of the ship's outdoor area, featuring numerous wooden benches and more plants surrounding them.